Wojciech-Podlesny/Wojciech-Podlesny/README.md

 Live demo: [URL Shortener](https://url-shortener-apps.netlify.app/)

 ### Weather App
-This is application Weather App.Application in progress.
+The Weather App is an application currently under development, designed to provide users with up-to-date weather information.

 Technologies Used:
 - TypeScript